 MEX is Mexico City’s main international airport and it is probably where you are going to fly into.

-Your Uber driver can pick you right up from arrivals.
+Your Uber driver can pick you up from the arrivals terminal.
 There is usually a swarm of airport cabs here so it does pay to just walk a little down the street so your driver doesn’t get stuck in all the chaos.

 It is worth noting that although MEX is Mexico City’s main airport that is just 13km away from the city center, some flights do operate to the new Felipe Ángeles International Airport.
 This airport opened in March 2022 and is 40km north of CDMX.

 Obviously, the new airport takes longer to get to and from so if you have the option, it is better to fly into MEX.
 An Uber from Mexico airport Felipe Ángeles International Airport will cost between 400-500 pesos each way.

 Is Uber in Mexico City Safe?

 Safety is the main concern for a lot of people when it comes to using Uber in Mexico City.
 The short answer is that yes, Uber in Mexico City is very safe and in fact, this is one of the safest forms of transportation you can use.